 If you are using a non-ACPI-aware operating system, do not send wake-up packets to the server while it is turned on.
-If you send a wake-up packet to the server while it is turned on and you are then unable to turn off the server, see "Power problems" in the "Problem isolation tables" section in the Problem Determination and Service Guide on the IBM xSeries Documentation CD.
+If you send a wake-up packet to the server while it is turned on and you are then unable to turn off the server, see "Power problems" in the Problem Determination and Service Guide on the IBM System x Documentation CD.